-Much like when the tooth fairy leaves reminders about brushing teeth twice a day if they want to start getting gold coins again! #parentinghacks
+Much like when the tooth fairy leaves reminders about brushing their teeth twice a day if they want to start getting more money again! #parentinghacks

 But what if they have been on their best behaviour?
 That excuse may not cut it!
-So here are loads more reasons to keep in your back pocket:
+So here are loads more reasons to keep in your back pocket this holiday season:

 - Fell asleep waiting for you to go to bed

 - Did not think you would look there again since it was such an awesome hiding spot

 - The cat /dog was watching and didn’t want to get eaten

 - Did not want to tell Santa how naughty you have been